6 Resourceful Marketing Data Tips

 If it’s either B2B or B2C survey research, online survey tools allow for some freebies.
 For example, you get 100 completed surveys for 10 simple questions for free.
 Check out enterprise-class Qualtrics or SMB-focused SurveyMonkey.
 For opinions beyond your contact circle, pay a small fee for “sample” or potential respondents.
 To field a quick question, use Google Surveys where you can pay as little as 10 cents to field it.
 Consider the investment because random responses are generally worth the money.
 Your friends and family are certain to different opinions of your business idea than complete strangers.

-Marketing Data Tip 4: Before You Buy Consumer Lead Gen Data, Know the Details of It
+Before Buying Consumer Lead Gen Data, Know its Details

 If you’re in the market to buy consumer data, do your research and know what you’re buying.
 Quality and pricing is all over the board and a high price does not always imply high quality.
 Go with a transparent data vendor.
 So take the time to determine how they assemble data sets and where they buy data.
 Remember that everybody has access to the same data, so know a vendor’s methods before you put down the coin.